Bedrock-OSS/bedrock-wiki/docs/contribute-style.md

 Our wiki uses special Vue-Components, which you can use to add things like Buttons, Spoilers, CodeBlocks, etc.

-:::tip Snippets
+:::tip SNIPPETS
 We have snippets for our components.
-To see them, start typing `wiki.` in Markdown file and then press `Ctrl + Space`.
+To see them, press `Ctrl + Space` when editing a page.

 ![](/assets/images/contribute/snippets/snippets.png)
 :::